MasseyHacks/masseyhacks-tutorials/git-and-github/README.md

 <p align="center"><img src="resources/github-commit-list.png"/></p>

-It should be just two commits: the initial commit that was made when you created the repo, and the commit that you made when you made a change back in Step 2.
+It should be just two commits: the initial commit that was made when you created the repo, and the commit that you made when you made a change back in Section 2.

 Each entry contains information on the user that made the commit, the message that was given for the commit, the time it was made, and some wierd mish-mash of letters and numbers on the right.
 That mish-mash is what's known as a commit id, a string that uniquely identifies this certain commit.
 It's actually a small prefix of an SHA hash and, if you click on the clipboard to the left, you can get the full hash that identifies this commit.
 For me, `0747e2` was actually `07047e2b04c85b9fe3609f7b91558732e3c663ed`.